fardeen9983/Ultimate-Dux/Languages/HTML/Graphics/Canvas-SVG/SVG/Readme.md

 # Scalable Vector Graphics

-* SVG uses an XML-based language that is similiar to HTML
+* SVG uses an XML-based language that is similar to HTML
 * Integrate well with HTML and CSS
-* Consitent quality, regardless of rendered size
+* Consistent quality, regardless of rendered size

 **Example :**  Smiley Face
 ```xml